ColaGuevz/Learning-Chatbot/README.md

 To run:

-Just donwload the 2 files, and run the main.py file.
+Just download the 2 files, and run the main.py file.